1. A Challenging Project

 When all required components from Tier 4 (namely a full set of body organs) have been detailed in the blueprint of DNA, and the first examples of each form of life are created, this will qualify as the finished product and the completion, not only of this Tier, but of the entire program.

-The DNA blueprints will be built into these initial forms of life, enabling continuous self-perpetuation for each kind, and considerable variety within species.
+The DNA blueprints will be built into these initial forms of life, enabling continuous self-perpetuation for each kind, and also providing for considerable variety within these kinds.

 Life forms must be exceptionally efficient, providing for a high quality of life and not merely require continued effort to exist — mere survival is not the objective of this program!